Ken Norton

-Norton retired from boxing in 1981, and was inducted into the International Boxing Hall of Fame in 1992.
+Norton retired from boxing in 1981 and was inducted into the International Boxing Hall of Fame in 1992.

+He also acted in a number of films.

 Early life

 Norton was an outstanding athlete at Jacksonville High School in Jacksonville, Illinois.
 He was selected to the all-state football team on defense as a senior in 1960.
 His track coach entered him in eight events, and Norton placed first in seven.
 As a result, the "Ken Norton Rule", which limits participation of an athlete to a maximum of four track and field events, was instituted in Illinois high school sports.
 After graduating from high school, Norton went to Northeast Missouri State University (now Truman State University) on a football scholarship and studied elementary education.
 In an interview with ESPN Fitness Magazine in 1985, Norton said that he would have become a teacher or a policeman if he had not taken up boxing.

 Amateur career

 Norton enlisted into the United States Marines Corps after leaving school, serving from 1963 to 1967.
 Norton was a manual morse intercept (MOS 2621), graduating from NCTC Corry Station, Pensacola, Florida.
 During his time with the Corps, he took up boxing, compiling a 24–2 record en route to three all-Marine heavyweight titles.
 In time, he became the best boxer to ever fight for the Corps and was awarded the North Carolina AAU Golden Gloves, International AAU, and Pan American titles.
 Following the National AAU finals in 1967, he turned professional.